dannycjones/danielcarl.info/content/_index.md

 ## About Me

-I'm a software engineer with more than four years of industry experience.
+I'm a software engineer with more than {{% years-experience "2019-09-02" %}} years of industry experience.

 So far I've worked within AWS, working on the service-side of Amazon S3 (S3 Select and S3 Object Lambda) as well as the client-side within the open source community